Police believe missing Bay of Plenty man was walking popular track

-Police now believe a missing Whakatāne man was walking a popular local track.
+Police now believe a missing Whakatāne man was walking a popular local track before his disappearance.

 Joseph Webb, 24, was last seen at Kohi Point about 3pm on Tuesday July 23 and police are appealing for the public's help to find him.